MicrosoftDocs/visualstudio-docs/docs/rtvs/setting-up-remote-r-workspaces.md

 ## Install an SSL certificate

 RTVS requires that all communications with a remote server happens over HTTP, which requires an SSL certificate on the server.
 You can use either a certificate signed by a trusted certificate authority (recommended), or a self-signed certificate.
-(A self-signed certificate causes RTVS to issue warnings when connected).
+(A self-signed certificate causes RTVS to issue warnings when connected.)
 With either one, you then need to install it on the computer and allow access to its private key.

-### Obtaining a trusted certificate
+### Obtain a trusted certificate

 A trusted certificate is issued by a certificate authority (see [certificate authorities on Wikipedia](https://en.wikipedia.org/wiki/Certificate_authority) for background).
 Like obtaining a government identification card, issuing a trusted certificate involves more process and possible fees, but verifies the authenticity of the request and the requestor.